HungerStation/TransitionalLoader/README.md

 <br>

-* Finally, you can apply any `CGAffineTransfor` to the laoder using:
+* Finally, you can apply any `CGAffineTransform` to the laoder using:
 ```swift
 public func transformLoader(_ transformation: CGAffineTransform)
 ```